joken-elixir/joken/README.md

 ## Joken [![Documentation](https://img.shields.io/badge/docs-hexpm-blue.svg)](http://hexdocs.pm/joken/) [![Downloads](https://img.shields.io/hexpm/dt/joken.svg)](https://hex.pm/packages/joken) [![Build](https://travis-ci.org/bryanjos/joken.svg)](https://travis-ci.org/bryanjos/joken.svg)

+A JSON Web Token (JWT) Library

-Signs and Verifies JSON Web Tokens.
-The goal of this library is to provide a convienent way to create JWTs while allowing the flexibility to customize claims, validations, algorithms, and json serializers as well.
+The goal of this library is to provide a convienent way to create, sign, verify, and validate JWTs while allowing the flexibility to customize each step along the way.
 This library also includes a Plug for checking tokens as well.

 Supports the following algorithms: